-Part B will pay 80% of "reasonable" fees (as determined by the federal Medicare agency) after a \$147 annual deductible.72 But if a provider charges more than the "reasonable" fee, the patient has to pay the provider more than 20% of that amount.
-Providers advertising that they accept Medicare "assignment" have agreed to take Medicare's "reasonable" fee as full payment; their Medicare patients normally pay only 20% of the "reasonable" fee as a copayment.73 People who do not sign up for Part B when first eligible must generally pay a 10% higher premium for each 12-month period that passes before they sign up for it.
-But those who delay taking Part B because they or a spouse (or, for people with disabilities, a family member) is working and therefore has group health insurance coverage may not have to pay the higher premium.74
+Part B will pay 80% of "reasonable" fees (as determined by the federal Medicare agency) after an annual deductible (\$183 in 2018).
+If a provider charges more than the "reasonable" fee for a service, the patient's responsibility to the provider is not limited to 20% of the "reasonable" fee.
+Providers advertising that they accept Medicare "assignment" have agreed to take the Medicare "reasonable" fee as full payment from their Medicare patients, so those patients normally pay only 20% of the "reasonable" fee as a copayment.
+People who do not sign up for Part B when they first become eligible must generally pay a 10% higher premium for each 12-month period that passes before they sign up for it.
+But a person who delays taking Part B because the person or a spouse (or, for people with disabilities, a family member) is working, and therefore has group health insurance, may not have to pay the higher premium.80